-"Tell me about it," muttered Ganesa, absent-mindedly running a finger along the back of her neck.
-"Unfortunately, I have that little marker in my implant that would set off all the alarms as soon as I dared to wander.
-All things considered, I think I'll settle for another quiet night in."
+“Tell me about it,” muttered Ganesa, absent-mindedly running a finger along the back of her neck.
+“Unfortunately, I have that little marker in my implant that would set off all sorts of alarms if I dared to wander.
+All things considered, I’ll settle for a quiet night in.”

-Yaksha looked on sadly as Ganesa returned to her duties, all too aware that the girl was becoming unhappier by the day.
-With a sigh, she turned away and idly glanced down to the wristpad she routinely wore.
+Yaksha looked on sadly as Ganesa returned to her duties, all too aware the young woman was becoming unhappier by the day.
+With a sigh, Yaksha turned away and idly glanced to the wristpad she routinely wore.
 The device was her connection to the five-systems network, though she rarely used its capabilities beyond that of a communicator.
 As she flicked through her list of contacts an idea began to form in her mind.
-Thelxiepeia's behaviour had left her feeling more bitter than usual and she needed something good to take her anger away.
-Just then her eyes fell upon a familiar name and she smiled.
+Thelxiepeia’s behaviour had left her feeling more bitter than usual.
+She needed something good to take her anger away.
+Her eyes fell upon a familiar name and she smiled.

 “Ganesa?” she asked.
 “How do you fancy a bit of magic in your life?”

 By the following afternoon, Thelxiepeia and Peisonoe were on the verge of joint nervous breakdowns as they ploughed through the endless selection of gowns and dresses filling the wardrobes of their rooms.
 Down in the kitchen, Yaksha had brought a visitor to see Ganesa, who was sitting warily on a stool wondering what she had let herself in for.